francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-2.md

 1. Every host belongs to the `all` group, except the implicit `localhost` used when no host is specified.
 2. Every host also belongs to either:
     1. one or more groups assigned to it using static or dynamic inventory, or
-    2. the `ungrouped` group for hosts
+    2. the `ungrouped` group for hosts not explicitly assigned any other group

 #### Host Variables